-6th Rabi’ al-Awwal: Mawlid of Mawlana Jalaluddin Rumi
+6th Rabiʽ al-Awwal: Mawlid of Mawlana Jalaluddin Rumi

 Bismi Llāhi r-Raḥmāni r-Raḥīm

-The 6th of Rabi’ al-Awwal marks the blessed birth of Mawlana Jalaluddin Rumiق, one of the most celebrated poets and spiritual guides in the history of Islam.
 He is remembered across centuries for his depth of wisdom, his love for Allah ﷻ, and his ability to turn the hearts of seekers toward the Divine.

 Due to political unrest, the family travelled extensively through the Islamic world, eventually settling in Konya, Anatolia.

-Their encounter transformed him from a man of books into a man of burning love for Allah ﷻ.
+That meeting transformed him from a man of books into a man of burning love for Allah ﷻ.
 Shams al-Tabriziق became the mirror that reflected his deepest yearning for the Divine, and their companionship awakened a poetic outpouring that still speaks to the hearts of millions today.

 Mawlana Rumiق taught that the essence of religion is not in formality alone, but in the living heart that remembers Allah ﷻ at every moment.
+He reminded seekers, “The religion of love is apart from all religions.
+For lovers, the only religion and creed is God.”

 His gatherings were filled with remembrance, poetry, and music, not for entertainment, but as a means to draw hearts toward Divine presence.
+He would say, “Be like a candle.
+Bring light to others, and burn yourself in the process,” teaching that true service requires sacrifice, and that the ego must be consumed so that only the light of love for Allah ﷻ may shine.

 Mawlana Jalaluddin Rumiق left this world on 5 Jumada al-Thani 672 AH.
-He called his passing his “Wedding Night,” for it was the moment he returned to the Beloved he had yearned for all his life.
-Centuries later, his words still carry the fragrance of love and the call to journey inward, toward the Light that never fades.
+He called his passing his “Wedding Night” for it was the moment he returned to the Beloved he had yearned for all his life.

-Till today, his resting place in Konya remains a place of Ziyarah for seekers from all over the world, who come to pay their respects and be inspired by his legacy.
+To this day, his resting place in Konya remains a place of Ziyarah for seekers from all over the world, who come to pay their respects and be inspired by his legacy.

 May Allah ﷻ elevate his rank and allow us to taste the sincerity and sweetness of love for Him that Mawlana Rumiق embodied.